 She hopes to create work that is collaborative, open-minded and truly diverse because she comes from multi-ethnic/multi-cultural backgrounds and sees the world as such.
 While it is very important to have ethnocentric projects for Asian Americans or African Americans, etc, it is more important for her to have an all-inclusive way of telling stories.
 She wants to see diversity without having to think about it—not completely white, or all black, or yellow, but layered and mixed, like she is.

-Valérie currently resides in Brooklyn, NY with her loving husband Rick and their awesome black cat, HoBart.
+Valérie currently resides in New York with her loving husband Rick and their awesome black cat, HoBart.